axonops/documentation/docs/operations/cassandra/backup/overview.md

-AxonOps provides scheduled backup and restore functionality for your Cassandra data.
+AxonOps provides scheduled backup funtionality for your Cassandra data to local and remote storage options.

-The functionality is accessible via ***Operations > Backups***
+The Backup feature is accessible via ***Operations > Backups***

 !!! infomy